JackSzwergold/Writing/Crappy Print of a Popular Film with a Cat.md

-# Crappy Print of a Popular Film with a Cat
-## *Tron* at the Discount Theater in Midwood
+## Crappy Print of a Popular Film with a Cat: Seeing *Tron* at the Discount Theater in Midwood

 By Jack Szwergold, May 20, 2015